Model agnostic signal encoding by leaky integrate and fire, performance and uncertainty: Results

 \item (\emph{Leakage and spike uncertainties}): To the best of our knowledge, Theorem \ref{thm:main} is the first formal result that accounts for uncertainties in the leakage parameter $\alpha$ (which may be known only up to manufacturing specifications) and the firing times $t_1, \ldots, t_n$ (which may be impacted by decimation and grid effects).
-Theorem \ref{thm:main} shows that a level of uncertainty
+Theorem \ref{thm:main} shows that a level of uncertainty\footnote{The meaning of \eqref{eq_un} is that $\lu, \su \leq C_* \theta$ for a certain constant $C_*$, which impacts the constant in \eqref{eq_un_xxx}.}

 leads to estimates roughly similar to the ones for the ideal case $\lu=\su=0$.
 Indeed, under \eqref{eq_under} and \eqref{eq_un}, the conservative bound for the number of spikes \eqref{eq_bound_n} helps reduce \eqref{eq_xc_simple} to